Sadashiv Marathe

-Sadashiv Vaman Marathe (1942 – 27 November 2010) was an Indian politician and social worker from Goa.
+Sadashiv Vaman Marathe (1942 – 27 November 2010) was an Indian politician and social worker.
 He was a former member of the Goa Legislative Assembly, representing the Sanguem Assembly constituency from 1977 to 1980.

 Early and personal life

 Sadashiv Vaman Marathe was born at Dharbandora in Sanguem taluka (now Dharbandora taluka).
 He was married to Vasanti Tamhankar, an agriculturist.
 Marathe had a special interest in agriculture and hunting being one of his hobbies.
 He resided at Dharbandora, Goa.

 Death

 Marathe died on 27 November 2010.
 He was one of the few prominent people that were made obituary references and was given tributes by the then legislators of the Goa Legislative Assembly.